lars1050/csc321-s25/09_strategy/README.md

 }
 ```

-1. (issue #4 and issue #5) Replicate your subclasses from above, except use the Strategy Pattern.
+1. (issue #4 and issue #5) Again create subclasses with the same functionality as before, except use the Strategy Pattern.
 Call them OmniTouch and WheelCamera.
 The constructor should have a String parameter fot the name of the robot.
 As before, in main(), create robots of these types and test that they are working.

-1. (issue #6) Create the Robot subclass Wheeled and initialize with the wheeled strategy for locomotion.
+1. (issue #6) Create the Robot subclass Wheeled and initialize with the wheeled strategy for movement.
 Additionally, create a constructor with the sensing strategy as a parameter (i.e. `public Wheeled(String name, SenseBehavior strategy)`).
 In main, test that it is working.

-1. (issue #7) Finally, create a class Reconfigurable and initialize with both a MoveBehavior and a SenseBehavior (i.e. `public Reconfigurable(String name, SenseBehaivor sensing, MoveBehavior moving)`);
+1. (issue #7) Finally, create a `class Reconfigurable` and initialize with both a MoveBehavior and a SenseBehavior (i.e. `public Reconfigurable(String name, SenseBehaivor sensing, MoveBehavior moving)`);

-1. (issue #7) Add setters for the sensing and moving strategies using the signature setMoveBehavior(MoveBehavior moving) and setSenseBehavior(SenseBehavior sensing).
+1. (issue #7) Add setters for the sensing and moving strategies using the signature `setMoveBehavior(MoveBehavior moving)` and `setSenseBehavior(SenseBehavior sensing)`.

-1. (issue #7) Instantiate a Reconfigurable that is wheeled and uses IR.
+1. (issue #7) Instantiate a `Reconfigurable` that is wheeled and uses IR.
 Test it in Main to make sure it is all working.

 1. (issue #7) Reconfigure the robot you just made by setting the movement to omni and the sensing to touch (i.e. use the setters).
 Test that it works.

 1. (issue #8) Often industrial robots are fixed and cannot move (except for their arms).
-Make a new MoveStrategy MoveFixed.
+Make a new MoveStrategy called `MoveFixed`.
 In the move function, print something like "Fixed.
 No change in position."
 Make another reconfigurable robot that uses a camera and is fixed.

 I think you get the point now!